codooor/blogQL/README.md

 - ~~token is created but the signing is not working properly~~
 - ~~logout functionality **UNUSABLE**~~
 - ~~entire login function is **UNUSABLE**~~
+- receiving a 400 status for post creation in profile page